mozilla/awsboxen/README.rst

 Here are the major modes of operation:

-**awsboxen deploy [--profile=PROFILE] <name> [<ref>]**
+**awsboxen deploy [--profile=PROFILE] <name>**

 This command lets you deploy a new version of your code into the cloud.
-You specify an optional deployment profile, a unique name for this particular deployment, and an optional git references giving the version of the code to deploy.
+You specify an optional deployment profile, and a unique name for this particular deployment.

 This command will:

-  * Checkout the appropriate ref and load its .awsboxen.json file.
+  * Parse and load the .awsboxen.json file from the current directory.
   * Find all the declared boxen, and use awsbox to create an AMI for each with the appropriate version of the code.
   * Serialize the CloudFormation description and pass it up to AWS to